 TSHN’s plan calls for the development of its domain, SexualHealthNetwork.com, as an e-Health platform through which consumers, healthcare professionals, schools, universities, government agencies, and corporations can participate in a web-based community and access sexuality-related information and products, including courses and seminars, as well as online educational, counseling (“e-counseling”) and professional consultation services.
 Once eHART is commercialized, TSHN will be positioned to operate with a positive cash flow and move forward with its planned e-counseling and e-learning initiatives.

 Chronic illness or injury doesn’t have to destroy your intimate life.
 As a Sexuality Educator and Counselor living with spinal cord injury, I’m here to serve individuals who are struggling to understand sexual response and expression post-injury or illness.

 Having a disability doesn’t make you asexual.
 Erotic thoughts, desires, and fantasies are normal.
 And you can still gain satisfaction from those triggers.
 Despite what you may have heard, it’s possible to tap into your sexual pleasure post-injury or illness.
-If you are ready to explore new and exciting ways to reclaim your sexual life, I invite you to schedule a complimentary 30-minute Discovery Session.
+If you are ready to explore new and exciting ways to reclaim your sexual life, I invite you to contact me to schedule a complimentary 30-minute Discovery Session.

 Together, we’ll discuss where you are and determine the steps you need to take to reach your intimacy goals.